jeffKimball/Pig-Game/README.md

 # Pig-Game
-Foolowed a JS tutorial on Udemy
+Followed a JS tutorial on Udemy

 The game is simple:
 You don't want to get a 'one' on the dice.
 When you do, your points are cleared and it will become